Kotlin/kotlinx.html/README.md

 Provides DSL to build HTML to Writer/Appendable or DOM at JVM and JavaScript

-**Work is in progress yet so most tags and attributes are missing yet and need to be generated from HTML schema**

 # Stream
 You can build HTML directly to Writer (JVM only) or Appendable (both JVM and JS)